AlexAegis/dotfiles/modules/sed/readme.md

 # sed

 Stream editor.
-Should be preinstalled everywhere, this is just making sure
+Should be preinstalled everywhere, this is just making sure.